ZeroSpree/CSSans.Pro/README.md

 ## Installation

 1. You will need a working [`Jekyll`](https://jekyllrb.com/) environment and [`NPM`](https://www.npmjs.com/) installed on your machine.
+Once you have installed NPM, you will need to install `gulp` into your global root directory: `npm install -g gulp`.
 Make sure these are working on your system before proceeding.

 2. Clone the repo